Johhed15/Visualization/README.md

 # This repository contains some of the work me and another student did in a visualization course in my master!

+The code is written in R with mostly using packages like ggplot2, plotly, dplyr, tidyr and shiny.
+The work is done in Rmarkdown and html's have been generated, but they could be too large to view here on github.

-## If you have any questions regarding the work, please contact me
+#### If you have any questions regarding the work, please contact me